ACADEMIC RESEARCH TRAINING - 2025/6

 Employability (E)

-This module supports the students’ employability skills as it will help students develop critical thinking skills as well as presentation skills, which will be highly relevant to employers.
-Additionally, during the module, students will work in a team to prepare and deliver their poster presentation.
+This module supports students' employability by developing critical thinking, presentation skills, team working, and individual report-writing.
 One important lesson to learn when designing a poster is that it only has a limited space for information.
-Thus, the students will need to work together to ensure they have all the necessary content to fully maximise their message and present it in a way that is visually impactful.
+Thus, the students will need to work together to ensure they have all the necessary content to effectively communicate their proposal and present it in a way that is visually impactful.
 Additionally, giving a presentation will develop communication skills that are highly regarded in the world of work.

-Students will need to engage with several elements of digital skill during the module; they will utilize the university of Surrey Virtual Learning Environment (SurreyLearn) to access the course materials and key content.
-Students will also need to use on-line search engines to research academic journal articles for their assignments.
-Additionally, in preparation for the group assignment, students are encouraged to create on-line groups (WhatsApp, Microsoft Teams, Zoom) to discuss the project developments and arrange meetings.
-The coursework also provides further digital learning opportunities using Microsoft word and PowerPoint.
+Students will need to engage with several elements of digital skill during the module; they will utilise the University of Surrey's Virtual Learning Environment (SurreyLearn) to access the course materials and key content.
+Students will also need to use online search engines to research academic journal articles for their assignments.
+Additionally, in preparation for the group assignment, students are encouraged to create online groups (e.g., via WhatsApp, Microsoft Teams) to discuss the project developments and arrange meetings.
+The coursework also provides further digital learning opportunities using Microsoft Word and PowerPoint.

-An important skill gained in this module is critical thinking skills – students will need to evaluate existing literature and develop new ideas which have not been previously examined – this will develop their resourcefulness.
-They will also need to present their work to their peers – while this may be stressful and challenging, it will develop their resilience.
-This will take place in a supportive environment where making errors will be seen as being acceptable.
-Thus, while these tasks will be challenging for many, a successful completion of the task will bring increased confidence and will enable the student to reflect on a positive outcome which will build resilience.
+This module encourages critical thinking skills.
+Students will need to evaluate existing literature and develop new ideas which have not been previously examined, thereby developing resourcefulness.
+They will also need to present their work to their peers.
+Public speaking can sometimes be stressful and/or take students out of their comfort zone, but students will be assured that the classroom is a supportive and positive environment to practice this skill.
+Students will be encouraged to support their peers through questions and discussion.
+Successful completion of the task will bring increased confidence and will enable students to reflect on a positive outcome which will build resilience.

 Programmes this module appears in